pilif0/basilisk/README.md

 # Basilisk

 This project is my effort to learn basics of compiler design and LLVM.
-It is an LLVM frontend for a simple C-like language whith no particular purpose.
+It is an LLVM frontend for a simple C-like language with no particular purpose.
 I will be adding features to the language as I try to learn them and how they can be implemented.

 ## Built With